KeerthiMuli/Featured-Developer-Proposal/Proposal.md

 ## Proposal for Featured Developer
 ### Schedule & Sprints
-set by the GDP semesters (about every 2-weeks = a sprint)
+Set by the GDP semesters (about every 2-weeks = a sprint)
+### Budget
+Set by the size of the development team * average expected hours per developer per week